Reduced basis approximation of parametric eigenvalue problems in presence of clusters and intersections: Numerical results for eigenvalue problem with multiple parameters

 \subsubsection{Results of the EVP considering $u_1$, $u_2$, $u_3$, and $u_4$ in the snapshot matrix}

 Then we consider the snapshot matrix containing the first fourth eigenvectors at the sample points.
-The first four eigenvalues of the FOM and ROM are plotted in Figure~\ref{evct_u14} for the parameters $\mu_1$ ranging from $0.4$ to $1$ with step $0.05$ and $\mu_2$ equial to $0.6$ and $ 0.8$, respectively.
-In this case, all the first four eigenvalues of the ROM match with the first four eigenvalues of the FOM.
+The first four eigenvalues of the FEM and ROM are plotted in Figure~\ref{evct_u14} for the parameters $\mu_1$ ranging from $0.4$ to $1$ with step $0.05$ and $\mu_2$ equal to $0.6$ and $ 0.8$, respectively.
+In this case, all the first four eigenvalues of the ROM match with the first four eigenvalues of the FEM.
 In this case, considering all the left singular vectors of the snapshot matrix as a basis, the eigenvalues are stable (see Figure~\ref{evct_u14_exp}).

-The fourth eigenvalue of the FOM and the fourth eigenvalue of the ROM at the four test points and their relative errors are presented in Table~\ref{table_u14}.
+The fourth eigenvalue of the FEM and the fourth eigenvalue of the ROM at the four test points and their relative errors are presented in Table~\ref{table_u14}.
 The dimension of the reduced system obtained using the criterion~\eqref{criterion} is also mentioned in the same table.
 The maximum relative error among the four test points is $10^{-7}$.
 We have shown the plot for the fourth eigenvalue of the ROM at the point $(0.5,0.6)$ with the different ROM dimensions in Figure~\ref{evpod_u14} and one can see that the ROM eigenvalue is converging to the exact eigenvalue when the ROM dimension is more than $15$.